-A continuation of IT 123.
-The course emphasizes practical programming experience and the development of effective and efficient programming style.
+A continuation of IT 123, this course emphasizes practical programming experience and the development of effective and efficient programming style.
 Topics include advanced disk file access, algorithm design, the development of modular systems, and documentation of programs.
-(Formerly CS 223) Prereq: Lecture: IT 123 ON LINE Min Grade: C Min Credits: 3.00 And IT 123 Lecture Min Grade: C Min Credits: 3.00 Credits: 3.00

 Introduction to Java